jonnonz1/nz-statute-book/acts/public/2013/auctioneers-act-2013.md

   (i) subject to a property order made under section 30 or 31 of the Protection of Personal and Property Rights Act 1988.
-(2) A company is disqualified from registration if— (a) a person concerned in the management of the company is disqualified from registration under subsection (1); or (b) the company's registration under this Act has been cancelled within the preceding 5 years; or (c) the company has been convicted, within the preceding 5 years, of—
+(2) A company is disqualified from registration if— (a) a person concerned in the management of the company is disqualified from registration under subsection (1); or (aa) the company is not registered under the Companies Act 1993; or (b) the company's registration under this Act has been cancelled within the preceding 5 years; or (c) the company has been convicted, within the preceding 5 years, of—
     (i) an offence against section 40 of the Fair Trading Act 1986 for a contravention of any provision of Part 1 or subpart 4 of Part 4A of that Act; or